Knight1/VanMooof-Module/README.md

 ### Module shows me the Skull outside bike

 This means the Bike was locked while the Module was removed or the remote_lock is enabled.
-Put the Module into a frame, unlock it and then remove it.
+Easiest Fix: Put the Module into a frame, unlock the bike and then remove the Module.

 ### Module without activation code
 The activation code is bound to the Frame not the Module.
 A Partner can swap the Module even remotely if you ask nice.